 Commitment to non-discrimination

-The Alliance of International Production Houses (AIPH) is made up of seven leading institutions operating in the realm of contemporary visual and performing arts in Germany.
+The production houses regard themselves as locations of diversity where people with different backgrounds, interests, beliefs, expectations, and social statuses can interact.
 Each of these member institutions sees itself as a place where diversity can thrive and where people with a wide-ranging array of biographies, interests, beliefs, expectations and social backgrounds can come together to engage in artistic exchange, expression and performance.
 One of the AIPH’s most significant social responsibilities is to ensure that each one of our member institutions is sensitive to discrimination of all kinds, regardless of a person’s origin, gender, sexual orientation, nationality, disability, religion, culture, residence status, age, class, appearance or any other affiliation and attribution.

 The members of the AIPH hereby declare their commitment to pursuing active and preventive measures designed to fight against all types of discrimination.
 We urge and encourage our employees, cooperation partners, artistic and technical staff, administrative and production teams, guests and audiences to contribute to a culture of mutual respect and an atmosphere of inclusion in the spirit of human solidarity.
 The AIPH also promises to take immediate action to address any discrimination-related incidents without hesitation as soon as they become known.